BlakeDanielson/ai-story-creator/backend/README.md

 The application uses `pydantic-settings` to handle configuration.
 Settings are loaded from environment variables, with `.env` file support for local development.
 The configuration system looks for the `.env` file in the project root directory, not in the backend directory.

 Key environment variables:
-- `aistory_debug`: Set to "True" for development mode
+- `AISTORY_DEBUG`: Set to "True" for development mode
-- `aistory_database_url`: PostgreSQL connection string
+- `AISTORY_DATABASE_URL`: PostgreSQL connection string
-- `aistory_secret_key`: Secret key for JWT and security features
+- `AISTORY_SECRET_KEY`: Secret key for JWT and security features

-Environment variables for the backend are prefixed with `aistory_` to distinguish them from frontend variables in the shared `.env` file.
+Environment variables for the backend are prefixed with `AISTORY_` to distinguish them from frontend variables in the shared `.env` file.

 ## Testing